dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net90.md

 > [!IMPORTANT]
 > This feature set is experimental.

 Preliminary support for dark mode has been added to Windows Forms, with the goal of finalizing support in .NET 10.
+When the color mode changes, the <xref:System.Drawing.SystemColors> are changed to match.
 The color mode for the app can be set to one of the following values:

 - `SystemColorMode.Classic`&mdash;(default) Light mode, the same as previous versions of Windows Forms.
 - `SystemColorMode.System`&mdash;Respect the light or dark mode set by Windows.